sp1thas/dropboxignore/docs/commands.md

 ## `generate`

-Based on input folder, look for `.gitignore` files in any subdirectory and generate the correspondand `.dropboxignore` file.
+Generated `dropboxignore` files based on the given path.
 If a `.dropboxignore` already exists, will not be modified.
-If a `.gitignore` file containes at least one exception pattern, the corresponding`.dropboxignore` file will not be created.
+If a `.gitignore` file contains at least one exception pattern, the corresponding`.dropboxignore` file will not be created.

 **Example:**